-The management agent has established standards on occupancy to permit the tenant to select the unit size they deem appropriate to their needs (if available) while preventing overcrowding and underutilization of the unit.
+People Inc. has established standards on occupancy to permit the tenant to select the unit size they deem appropriate to their needs (if available) while preventing overcrowding and underutilization of the unit.
 The following describes the occupancy requirements:

 - One (1) bedroom unit: Minimum 1 household member, maximum 2 household members total. - Two (2) bedroom unit: Minimum 2 household members, maximum 4 household members total. - a.
-Members of a family may continue to reside in a unit after the death of a tenant or co-tenant if: - LIHTC: The surviving member(s) of the family remains eligible for a unit and is listed as a family member on the most recent Tenant Income Certification (TIC) form and lease and is of legal age.
-Live-In-Aides, and Foster Children/Adults are not considered family members. - HUD: The surviving member of an eligible family was listed as a family member on the most recent HUD-50059 form and is of legal age.
+After the death of a tenant or co-tenant, any surviving member of an eligible family who was listed as a family member on the most recent HUD-50059 form and is of legal age can remain in the unit.
 Live-In-Aides and Foster Children/Adults are not considered family members. - b.
-If the tenant who establishes eligibility for the project vacates the unit for any reason other than death, a remaining member of the family who was listed as a family member on the most recent HUD-50059 form and is of legal age must meet the eligibility requirements for the property, income and age or disability.
+If the tenant who establishes eligibility for the project vacates the unit for any reason other than death, a remaining member of the family who was listed as a family member on the most recent HUD-50059 form

+- and is of legal age must meet the eligibility requirements for the property, income and age or disability.
 If a remaining family member is not eligible, they cannot remain in the unit. - c.
-After move-in if a unit becomes underutilized or overcrowded due to a change in family composition, the household will be required to comply with occupancy standards.
+After move-in if a unit becomes underutilized or overcrowded due to a change in family composition the household will be required to comply with occupancy standards.
 The household will be required to transfer to an appropriately sized unit (if applicable) with a number of bedroom(s) suitable for the number of household members when such a unit becomes available.
 If unable to comply they will need to vacate the unit.

-4. Procedures for Accepting Applications and Selecting from the Waiting List
+4. Procedures for Accepting Applications and Selecting from the Waiting List a.
+Applications Received

-- a.
-Applications Received - Applications will be reviewed to ensure all required information has been filled out in full.
-Signatures, dates, and requested information are necessary to make a pre-determination of eligibility. - If an application is incomplete, staff will send a letter with the application attached, requesting the signatures, dates, and/or required information be submitted within 10 days to process the completed application for the waiting list.

-- Completed applications are dated and time-stamped when they are received in the office.
-This date and time are recorded into a software program utilized by the property. - Only applicants with completed applications will be placed on the waiting list. - Age, income, and preferences, if applicable, provided on the application will be used to determine preeligibility.
+- Applications will be reviewed to ensure all required information has been filled out in full.
+Signatures, dates, and requested information are necessary to make a pre-determination of eligibility. - If an application is incomplete, staff will send a letter with the application attached, requesting the signatures, dates, and/or required information be submitted within 10 days to process the completed application for the waiting list. - Complete applications are dated and time-stamped when they are received in the office.
+This date and time are recorded into a software program utilized by the property. - Only applicants with completed applications will be placed on the waiting list. - Disability, income, age, and preferences, if applicable, provided on the application will be used to determine pre-eligibility.
 Verifications for information will be required within 7 days of Initial Interview for possible residency.